 Budget support is central to our international cooperation.
+The EU is the world’s top provider of budget support.
 It involves direct financial transfers to the national treasury of partner countries engaging in sustainable development reforms.
 These transfers are conditional on policy dialogue, performance assessment, and capacity building.

-In 2018, budget support disbursements amounted to € 1.8billion and accounted for 18% of all EU development aid (including neighbourhood countries and the Instrument for Pre-Accession Assistance).
-The breakdown of commitments by region shows that sub-Saharan Africa remains the largest recipient of budget support in volume (41 %), followed by neighbourhood countries (22 %), Asia (21 %), Latin America (6 %), the Caribbean (3 %), Western Balkans (3 %) overseas countries and territories (3 %) and the Pacific (1%).
+EU budget support promotes progress towards all 17 Sustainable Development Goals (SDGs).
+It has, for example, contributed to halving the poverty rate in partner countries over the last 15 years (SDG1).
+Another example is in achieving gender equality and women empowerment (SDG5) where 50% of the portfolio is directed towards this goal.
+Finally, EU budget support helps to control corruption.
+Countries receiving EU budget support perform better in controlling corruption than other developing and emerging countries (SDG16).
+Lately, EU budget support was instrumental in helping countries to cope with the COVID crisis.
+In 2019, budget support disbursements amounted to € 1.6 billion and accounted for 16% of EU external assistance (including neighbourhood countries and the Instrument for Pre-Accession Assistance).
+The breakdown of commitments by region shows that sub-Saharan Africa remains the largest recipient of budget support in volume (36 %), followed by neighbourhood countries (32 %), Asia (16 %), Latin America (6 %), Western Balkans (4 %), the Caribbean (3 %), overseas countries and territories (2 %) and the Pacific (1%).

 How budget support works

-Budget support favours true partnerships, in which we handle with our partner countries as equals.
-We accompany them in their reform process towards achieving the Sustainable Development Goals (SDGs), through a balanced and open policy dialogue, and reward their performance when results are met.
+Budget support favours true partnerships, in which we work with our partner countries as equals.
+We accompany them in their reform process towards achieving the SDGs, through a balanced and open policy dialogue, and reward their performance when results are met.

 Budget support fosters our partner countries’ ownership of development policies and reforms.
 It relies on transparency, mutual respect, accountability, performance, and risk management, with the aim of increasing the effectiveness of our development cooperation.